SwissDataScienceCenter/renku/docs/docs/02-admins/02-installation/03-deployment.md

-You can refer to the Flux documentation about [specifying multiple Helm chart values files](https://fluxcd.io/flux/components/helm/helmreleases/#values) in Kubernetes `Secrets` or `ConfigMaps` if you dont want to merge all the examples from the documentation by hand.
+You can refer to the Flux documentation about [specifying multiple Helm chart values files](https://fluxcd.io/flux/components/helm/helmreleases/#values) in Kubernetes `Secrets` or `ConfigMaps` if you don't want to merge all the examples from the documentation by hand.

 :::warning
 You should not be committing any secrets or passwords that may be required in the values file